 George Roesch's 6 cylinder 100 bhp 2,969 cc Talbot AV 105 was surely one of the most desirable English sporting cars of its time and they are rightly still very highly regarded for their performance and handling.

-As result of all this work the car not only looks good but is mechanically very sound and drives very well and furthermore there is a set of suitably reassuring invoices on file for mechanical work done on it since the restoration totalling over £26,000 which testify to it having been properly maintained to a high standard by appropriate Talbot specialists.
+As result of all this activity the car not only looks good but is mechanically very sound and drives really well.
+In addition there is a set of invoices on file for over £26,000 worth of mechanical work completed since its restoration which testify to it having been maintained to a high standard by appropriate Talbot specialists.

 Any Roesch Talbot enthusiast will know how good these cars are but they are rare machines so there is a distinct possibility that you may never have sat in one let alone driven one so I would encourage you to come and have a look at it and maybe go for a drive as only then will you be able to appreciate just how good they are.